 Soil Mix, Cactus Care

-My highly Florida-able soil mix ingredients
+My highly Florida-able soil mix ingredients for smaller pots

 A few years ago I experimented and concocted a versatile, high performing and well-draining soil mix for the columnar cacti that I grow, and it has proven outstanding for my plants and those of my customers.
 The more water-loving, tropical columnar cacti, and even the big desert Pachycereus and barrel cacti, thrive in this mix despite excessive rain on potted plants and outdoor amended beds here in N. Florida.
 All of these ingredients plus pellet fertilizer can be found at Lowes.